stfc/ansible-jupyter/README.md

 ## Prometheus Stack
 The Prometheus-Grafana stack is deployed automatically when deploying JupyterHub. user can set password using the `grafana_password` variable.
 The service monitors are pre-configured to monitor the Kubernetes cluster, JupyterHub and GPU-Operator.
 The default dashboard is located in the STFC folder which contains a comprehensive set of information.

+### Accessing Grafana and Prometheus dashboard
+User `kubectl get service -A` to check the IP of grafana and prometheus.

 ## Virtual Desktop
 In `/role/deploy_jhub/files/config.yaml` uncomment the part in profile list.